MSc Clinical and Health Psychology / Course details

 • Critically evaluate research related to the relationship between psychological and physiological processes.
 Integrate ideas and concepts from several literatures (including cognitive psychology, biological psychology and medicine)

-• Practice communication and interaction in small groups and class discussions.
+• Communicate and interact in small groups and class discussions.

 • Show a sophisticated and sympathetic understanding of illness without disease.